Following Queen Elizabeth's death, we repost John Rees' article on the real place of the monarchy in British politics

 Former South African MP Andrew Feinstein resigned in protest over BAE bribery allegations.
 He has his own experience of the royal family’s arms interests: ‘the royal family was involved in trying to persuade South Africa to buy BAE's Hawk jets, despite the air force not wanting the planes that cost two and a half times the price of their preferred aircraft.
 As an ANC MP at the time, I was told that £116m in bribes had been paid to key decision-makers and the ANC itself.
 The royal family's attitude is part of the reason that BAE will never face justice in the UK for its corrupt practices.’

-But Andrew’s particular form of charm worked as well on dictators whether or not of the royal variety: He is reported to have had a close friendship with Saif Gaddafi, son of Colonial Gaddafi, and hosted a lunch at Buckingham Palace for the son-in-law of Tunisian dictator, Ben Ali, despite being warned of his corrupt activities by the British Embassy in Tunis.
+But Andrew’s particular form of charm worked as well on dictators whether or not of the royal variety.
+He is reported to have had a close friendship with Saif Gaddafi, son of Colonel Gaddafi, and hosted a lunch at Buckingham Palace for the son-in-law of Tunisian dictator, Ben Ali, despite being warned of his corrupt activities by the British Embassy in Tunis.

 As for the Saudi government, the biggest market for UK arms companies, they are now using the arms they buy in an unprovoked attack on neighbouring Yemen.

 In the world of international diplomacy it is usual to distinguish between a nation’s hard power and its soft power.
 The hard power of the US, for instance, is its military capacity and its economic strength.
 Its soft power might be the cultural influence of Hollywood, the social influence of its press, or the good feeling felt by millions of children around the globe towards Ronald McDonald or Captain America.